awslabs/multi-model-server/docs/export.md

 ### Dependent/Nested Models

-If there is a model that is dependent on another model, in cases like transfer learning.
-MMS export tool requires the following structure to be followed
+In some cases, there is a need to nest multiple models in the same Model Archive.
+To package multiple models in the same archive, MMS export tool requires the following structure:

 ```bash
 /Model-folder/